 You will benefit from exceptional teaching inspired by world-class research, and will be encouraged to follow your interests with specialised modules and hands-on learning.
-You will have the opportunity to build up field experience and select optional modules to follow your specific interests in this vast and fascinating area of study.
-We achieved an overall student satisfaction score of 92% in the National Student Survey 2020.
+You will have the opportunity to build up field experience, and select optional modules to follow your specific interests in this vast and fascinating area of study.

 We run unique field courses to a variety of locations across Europe and beyond.
-In our Tropical Zoology field course, you can learn first-hand about the amazing wildlife in locations such as the Galapagos Islands, Borneo or Madagascar.
+In our Tropical Zoology field course, you can learn first-hand about the amazing wildlife in locations such as the Galapagos Islands, Tanzania, South Africa and Canada.